simple-registry/simple-registry/doc/explanation/storage-backends.md

 ownership keys; the bytes wait for a collector sweep (`angos scrub`), which both delete endpoints' `202 Accepted` licenses.

-The transactional engine still runs on the metadata store's `Store` for the job store's enqueue/complete/fail paths, which commit atomically with their lock release.
+The durable job queue serialises workers with leased claim keys under `_jobs/claims/`: an atomic create-if-absent (`link(2)` on FS, `If-None-Match: *` on S3) takes the key, the holder's refresh task keeps the lease alive, and a lapsed lease is taken over by the next claimant.
+Enqueue, complete, and fail are ordered idempotent writes with no transaction; a startup probe verifies the backend's create-if-absent is honest before `[global.job_queue]` is served.
 Blob upload sessions persist as per-file artifacts under `v2/repositories/<namespace>/_uploads/<uuid>/`; `complete` moves the staged blob to its content-addressed key as an idempotent effect, and a crash mid-promotion leaves a re-drivable state that the caller's retry or scrub